Finnish Courses

 This is an advanced course building on skills learned during level 1 to 3.

-The textbook is the old edition (before 2022) of Suomen mestari 2, starting from chapter 5.
+The textbook is the new edition (2022 or later) of Suomen mestari 2 starting from chapter 5.
 You can buy the book online or for example from the European Bookstore in Brussels.
 It is available in both paper and in digital format.

 The most important topics covered during the course: